 In Los Angeles, Mexican families have talked about an American Renaissance.
 A modern period they imagine where people could have potlucks again with different cultures, where they could take a flight from Los Angeles to Japan without knowing anything more than the words Kon’nichiwa and Arigatōgozaimashita and make it back home having tried some authentic Japanese sushi and a Kobe burger.

-They’ve imagined little Mexican kids writing computer programs for the Library of Congress next to little white farm kids from Kansas and black kids from Georgia with a fresh peach in their lunch pail and a quiet Asian kid trying to copy their program.
+They’ve imagined little Mexican kids writing computer programs for the Library of Congress next to little white farm kids from Kansas and black kids from Georgia with a fresh peach in their lunch pail and a quiet Asian kid trying to teach the others how to fold their napkins into oragami.
 They’ve explained how the children would possibly all be chatting with their friends in London, Helsinki, Moscow, Seoul, Beijing, Johannesburg, Morocco, Tokyo, Madrid and Barcelona over the Internet.
 They’ve thought about taking their children to the Los Angeles County Museum of Art, the La Brea Tar Pits, or the Museum of Contemporary Art and planning a trip to visit the Smithsonians in Washington D.C. or New York.